What Telecom Expense Management Is – And Isn’t

 TEM, with expense management only at the invoice level, is now a niche, and vital, part of CLM.
 Many enterprises still rely on traditional landlines, broadband connections and T1 circuits.
 Add to that any associated devices and service plans.
 These continue to need auditing, moves/adds/changes/disconnects, monitoring and quality control.
 But telecom is far from the only area of administration within a CLM strategy.

-Here are some ways in which One Source delivers fully managed CLM, which includes TEM:
+Here are some ways in which One Source delivers fully managed CLM, which includes telecom expense management:

 - Establish single-source-of-truth for all corporate IT, mobile, and telecom devices, equipment, services, contracts, SLAs